 You are a patient in the hospital, recovering from a surgical procedure.
 You are put on antibiotics to prevent infection, and everything seems fine.
 That is, until you begin to get sick.
 Not from your surgery, but from abdominal pain, fever, cramping, and terrible diarrhea.
 Your doctor informs you that you have become infected with Clostridium difficile.
 Now you are not only trying to recover from your surgery, you are also trying to fight off the leading cause of hospital-acquired infection death.
 How did this happen?
 What is C. diff doing to your body?
 Today we’ll explore the disease that has hospitals and long-term care facilities desperate to find solutions: Clostridium difficile colitis.

-Clostridium difficile is the leading cause of antibiotic-related diarrhea, and the leading cause of fatal hospital-acquired infections, resulting in 14,000 deaths per year (29,000 within 30 days of diagnosis).
+Clostridium difficile is the leading cause of antibiotic-related diarrhea, and the leading cause of fatal hospital-acquired infections, resulting in 15,000 deaths directly attributed to C. diff per year (29,000 total within 30 days of a diagnosis).
 The disease caused by this bacteria results from a “perfect storm” scenario of three conditions: 1) severely reduced gut microflora due to use of antibiotics 2) ingestion of C. diff spores and 3) compromised immune system.

 #1 Severely Reduced Microflora

-How do they help fight pathogens?
+How does commensal bacteria help fight pathogens?
 Simply by existing and consuming nutrients.
 They use up most, if not all, of the available nutrients, so any invading pathogens have no source of energy.
 Your commensal bacteria are also highly specialized, able to physically block space for pathogens to attach or colonize.
 Should pathogens manage to stick around and start reproducing, the surrounding bacteria will still have an enormous advantage and will eventually deprive the pathogen of space or nutrients.

 #2 Ingestion of C. diff Spores